renaissance-publishing/renaissance/content/chapters/21-races.md

 - Old Age: 50 Years
 - Average Height: 2.2m
 - Average Weight: 80kg
+- Diet: Obligate Carnivore (scavenger)

 - Gnolls are one of the three founding races of the Commonwealth, and prosper anywhere great strength and endurance are valuable.
 - DUR 35, STR 35
-- \+5 INT, +5 SAV, +10 SOM
+- \+5 COG, +5 INT, +5 SAV, +5 SOM
 - Movement: Foot 5 / 15
 - Senses: Normal, Low-Light, Scent
+- Size: Medium, *Great Stature*
 - Tags: Natural, Humanoid, Gnoll
 - Language Group: GR
-- *Hide*: Gnolls gain +1 Armor Value
-- *Scavenger*: Gnolls are scavengers, and can comfortably digest carrion.
-Gnolls gain a +20 bonus to checks to resist food-born illnesses.
 - *Sturdy*: Gnolls are highly resistant to pain and injury.
   Gnolls can Negate one Wound.
+- *Powerful Jaws*: Gnolls have fierce teeth and powerful jaws.
+  They have the following natural weapon:
+  - Bite: Unarmed Attack, 1D10+4+DB DV, AP 1.
+  - Tags: Natural, *Bone-Crushing*, *Grab*
+- *Disease-Resistant*: Gnolls have an incredible resistance to many diseases.
+  They have Resistance: Disease (+30 to checks to resist)

 #### Optional Background: Military Family